cobyj33/llcacodec/README.md

 **L**ife-**L**ike **C**ellular **A**utomata **Codec**

-Decoding and Encoding of Life-Like Cellular Automata Data Files
-For easy decoding and encoding of Game-Of-Life patterns in Cellular Automata applications
+Decoding and Encoding of Life-Like Cellular Automata Data Files For easy decoding and encoding of Game-Of-Life patterns in Cellular Automata applications.

 ```npm install --save-exact llcacodec```